barkinsarikartal/ESP32-and-Waveshare-SIM7600X-4G-Module/README.md

-# ESP32 and Waveshare SIM7600X 4G Module GPRS Examples
+# ESP32 and Waveshare SIM7600X 4G Module GPRS and GNSS Examples
-This repository contains GPRS examples for ESP32 and Waveshare's SIM7600X 4G Module.
+This repository contains GPRS and GNSS examples for ESP32 and Waveshare's SIM7600X 4G Module.

 ## Modules Used
 - ESP32-S3-DevKitC-1 (N16R8)